 BY SOFO ARCHON

-The world we humans have created and live in is unbelievably complicated, and this is reflected in the way we’re living.
+The world we’ve created and live in is unbelievably complicated, and this is reflected in the way we’re living.

-Consider how most people live: Day in and day out they are fighting with one another, are endlessly busy doing things they deep down hate doing, their attention is constantly being distracted by superfluous things, and their minds are filled with an endless stream of conflicting thoughts — in a few words, their hearts and souls are being sucked into the vortex we call “modern living”.
+Consider how most people live: They are constantly busy doing things they deep down hate doing, they are day in and day out fighting with one another, their attention is continuously being distracted by superfluous things, and their minds are filled with an endless stream of conflicting thoughts.

-Inhabiting such a complicated world, it’s impossible not to be influenced by it.
-But through our thoughts, actions and attitude we can choose to simplify our lives and be more detached from its chaotic ways.
-If you’d like to learn to live more simply so that you can improve your well-being, but you don’t know how, the following tips might prove helpful.
+Living in such a complicated world, it’s impossible to not be influenced by it.
+But through our thoughts, actions and overall attitude, we can choose to simplify our lives and be more detached from the world’s chaotic ways, as well as to inspire those around us to do the same.

 Declutter your work and living space.
 Reducing the amount of unimportant stuff you’ve collected over the years can do wonders to help reduce your stress levels and keep your life simple.
 By living in an uncluttered environment you’ll be able to focus on what’s truly important to you and won’t be led away by constant distractions.
 In addition, you won’t have to maintain and worry over things that you don’t actually need and don’t contribute in any way to your happiness.